 STRUREL is one of the most complete collections of software modules for probabilistic modeling in structural engineering.
-It offers state-of-the-art structural reliability computational methods.
+STRUREL offers state-of-the-art numerical methods for structural reliability analysis.

 The main package for time invariant reliability analysis of components.

 COMREL performs time-invariant reliability analysis of individual failure modes based on advanced FORM/SORM methodology.
 Several algorithms to find the most likely failure point (β-point) are implemented including a gradient free algorithm for non-differentiable failure criteria (state functions).
 Complementary or alternative computational options are Mean Value First Order (MVFO), Monte Carlo simulation, Adaptive Sampling, Spherical Sampling, several Importance Sampling schemes and Subset Simulation.

 FORM/SORM techniques allow to compute a rich set of sensitivity measures showing the impact on reliability of individual basic random variables, of distribution parameters and of other constant parameters.
 Provided characteristic values are specified partial safety factors for all basic variables are another straightforward result.

 COMREL can deal with arbitrary dependence structures in the stochastic model (Rosenblatt, Hermite and Nataf-models).
 The full set of stochastic models offered by STATREL is supported (44 models at present) and can be input either in parameter form or in terms of the first two moments and additional parameters if necessary.
 The models can be truncated and new user defined models can be added.
 You can make distribution parameters dependent on other variables, parameters and even functions.
 Dependencies can also be described in terms of correlations when this is theoretically admissible.
 The increased versatility in stochastic modeling certainly is one of the strength of COMREL/SYSREL.